 Applock by Sensory is the newer arrival in the Play Store in this genre.
 This app merges facial recognition with voice recognition to fully secure the app contents.
 What’s more, you can even set your own unlock phrase to access the locked apps.

 The app works by first registering your face and voice in a process known as enrollment.
 Here, you need to sit back and let the app capture your face and your unlock phrase.
 It will also ask for a pattern, pin or password as a fail-safe mechanism should it fail to recognize your face.

 For better enrollment, do make sure of doing the activities in ample light and a noiseless environment.

 Applock has two alternatives — Convenience mode, TrulySecure mode.
-While the convenience mode requires either the face or the voice pattern, the TrulySecure mode requires both of them.
+While the first mode requires either the face or the voice pattern, the TrulySecure mode requires both of them.

-The UI is seemingly straight forward with the security option laid out next to the apps.
+The UI is seemingly straightforward with the security option laid out next to the apps.
 All you need to do is tap on the right option to have it locked.
-Furthermore, you can avoid accidental uninstallation of the app as it also requires a glimpse of the owner’s face.
+Moreover, you can avoid accidental uninstallation of the app as it also requires a glimpse of the owner’s face.

 Depending on your usage, you can tweak the settings a bit.
 If you want a truly secure app, you can have the Liveness switch turned on, which will prevent anyone from using a photo of yours to unlock the app.

 2. IObit Applock – Face Lock

 IObit Applock is similar to Sensory’s AppLock but comes packed with a boatload of additional lock features.
 Not only it secures apps with a facial password, it also has a cool feature of emailing you the intruder’s mugshot in a case of a failed attempt.
 Now, isn’t that a nifty feature?